8 Common and Serious Side Effects of Valtrex

 3. Abdominal Pain and Digestive Issues

-Some patients report stomach discomfort, including cramps, diarrhea, or constipation.
-These side effects are generally mild and temporary but can be bothersome.
+Yes, Valtrex can cause diarrhea.
+Some patients also report stomach cramps or constipation.
+These digestive side effects are generally mild and temporary, but they can be bothersome for some people.

 Maintaining a balanced diet and drinking plenty of fluids can ease digestive symptoms.
 If abdominal pain worsens or is accompanied by other symptoms like fever, medical advice should be sought promptly.